cmg2146/nec-api/README.md

 [FastAPI with PostgreSQL Starter](https://github.com/tiangolo/full-stack-fastapi-postgresql)

 TODO:
-* Move all overlays to floors router and update uris
+* Consolidate very similar query code with generics
 * better API examples and defaults (specifically null defaults)
 * Beter exception handling in the endpoints. verify/add logic for related entities, including how to move an item across floors, etc.
-* Consolidate very similar query code with generics
 * Go through TODOs in code
 * Does sqlalchemy cascade delete by default?
 * Figure out best way to handle props and prop names